What is Dupuytren’s Contracture?

 What are symptoms of Dupuytren’s contracture?

 Dupuytren’s contracture most often presents in its earliest stages as a simple thickening of the fascia of the palm, which causes the palm to feel tough and bumpy.
 At first, the bumps will be painful, but over time the pain will go away, although the condition will continue to progress.
-Over time, it will slowly grow to the point that all of the fingers are curled into the palm, rendering the hand almost useless.
+Over time, it will slowly grow to the point that all the fingers are curled into the palm, rendering the hand almost useless.
 The little and ring fingers are most commonly affected, and the middle finger can be included in some severe cases, but the index finger and thumb are seldom afflicted.

 How to diagnose Dupuytren’s contracture

 Dupuytren’s can sometimes be confused with trigger finger in its early stages, but once the thickening of the fascia is detected, a diagnosis is more readily reached.
-Once the fascia have begun to noticeably thicken, Dupuytren’s is apparent, and the doctor will proceed to treat accordingly.
+Once the fascia has begun to noticeably thicken, Dupuytren’s is apparent, and the doctor will proceed to treat accordingly.